automation-robotics-machines/RoboticsLab/README.md

 # RoboticsLab - LAMPO Robot Simulation

-This repository contains ROS 2 packages for the LAMPO robot simulation using Gazebo and Nav2 navigation stack.
+This repository contains ROS 2 packages for a robotic system simulation using Gazebo(gz) and the Nav2 navigation stack.

 ## Prerequisites